WizardMaggot/XE-Algorithm-Bruteforce/README.md

 ## How to build
 Install golang
-type `go build bruteforce.go` inside terminal
+type `go build bruteforce.go` inside terminal.
 An executable will be produced.

 ## My thoughts